-Every school in the Ark network is the legal responsibility of the Ark Schools board.
+Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that, unlike in most non-academy governing bodies, Ark Atwood's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Atwood's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 Ark Atwood Primary Academy’s LGB is made up as follows:

-Six-10 members appointed by Ark, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area:
+Six-ten members appointed by the Ark Director of Governance, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area:

 - Ark Atwood Primary Academy Principal

 - One Local Authority representative from Westminster